 5. Mixing Tray or Mixing Chamber

-On this tray, spillways provide the flow path to liquid and vapors from the liquid collection tray in such a way that they move in a swirling or rotary motion.
-Here they make several rotations before being passed to the distribution tray.
-This makes them mix properly to achieve thermal equilibrium.
-From the mixing chamber, the process fluid passes through distribution trays before going to the next catalyst bed.
+On this tray, spillways provide the flow path to liquid and vapors from the liquid collection tray in such a way that they move in a swirling or centrifugal motion.
+Here they make several rotations before being passed through a circular opening in the center.
+The central opening is equipped with a weir that provides additional residence time for mixing.
+From the mixing chamber or mixing tray, the process fluid passes through distribution trays before going to the next catalyst bed.

 6. Catalyst Support Grid or Beams